What Is The Relationship Between A Codon And An Anticodon

 The relationship between a codon and an anticodon is an important one in the process of protein synthesis.
 Codons are sequences of three nucleotides that make up a specific order to code for a certain amino acid.

-ALSO READ: Relationship Between Capacity And Fluid Ounces
+ALSO READ: Relation Between Moon And Earth

 This codon-anticodon interaction is necessary for the formation of the peptide bond, which links the amino acids together to form proteins.
 The benefits of codon and anticodon interaction are numerous, as this interaction is essential for the formation of proteins, which are the building blocks of life.